>

 Child No 204, James Douglas.
 A combination of two songs, one narrative, one lyrical.
 James, second marquis of Douglas, married Lady Barbara Erskine, daughter of the Earl of Mar in 1670.
 They formally separated in 1691.
 Popular tradition attributes the break-up to the machinations of William Lawrie, Tutor of Blackwood, Douglas’ chamberlain.

 Grace Notes learned Cockleshells from the singing of Martyn Wyndham-Read and recorded it in 2001 on their album Anchored to the Time and again in 2012 on their anniversary CD 20.
-Lynda Hardcastle commented in the former album’s liner notes:
+Lynda Hardcastle noted on the first album:

 I first heard the sublime Mr Martyn Wyndham-Read singing this song at Whitby Folk Festival and felt that it cried out for harmonies.
 Martyn collected it in Melbourne, Australia, from a woman called Glen Tomasetti […] Thanks for such a gem, Martyn.